Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 You can have skeletons in it’s rest position which will make rigging much easier, even if neutral pose is not defined in the BVH file.
 No motion data deformations are applied to it at the beginning of the animation.
 Use options to set the skeleton in the center of composition screen instead of arbitrary offsets defined in the BVH file.

 - Run BVH Importer and import BVH file.
-Check for file compatibility if it’s your first run for that particular script;
+Check for file compatibility if it’s your first run for that particular file;

 - Set composition parameters and geometry options;